Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-Boilerplate buy-sells often miss the items that matter under stress: a real valuation method (not just 'fair market value' with no formula), payment terms that the surviving owners can actually fund, and trigger language that addresses divorce and disability — not just death.
+Boilerplate buy-sells tend to miss the parts that matter under stress: a real valuation method instead of 'fair market value' with no formula behind it; payment terms the surviving owners can actually fund; and trigger language that handles divorce and disability, not only death.
+Those are exactly the gaps that turn a planned transition into litigation.

 How to start